lrnt/beets-syncpl/README.md

     dest: /mnt/sdb1
     playlist_dir: /path/to/playlists
     include_playlist: yes
+    delete: no
     playlists: Summer.m3u Winter.m3u
     queries:
         - artist:Jaga Jazzist
         - album:Blue Lines
 ```

 * `dest` The directory to which the music will be synchronized.
-This
+This is optional
-  is optional since you can specify the destination as the command argument.
+  since you can specify the destination as the command argument.
 * `playlist_dir` The directory where *syncpl* can find the playlists to sync.
 * `include_playlist` Also sync the playlist file to the destination (default:
   yes).
+* `delete` Delete anything unspecified by queries or playlists in the
+  destination folder (default: no).
 * `playlists` The list that specifies which playlists to sync.
 * `queries` The list that specifies which queries to sync.